-- Make sure handlebar cables were routed correctly when the handlebar was installed.
-Turn the handlebar fully to the left and right and make sure this doesn't pull any of the cables or wires taut. - Make sure your pedals are secure using a pedal wrench.
-Torque to 35 Nm. - Check that the cable connectors on the bike are all plugged in securely and that nothing loosened in shipping. - Check the brake functions per the directions in "Tyre and wheel care" on page 24, but note that brakes can rub a little the first few times you ride.
-This is okay and normal; any squeak or noise should go away with use. - Check everything on the "Before every ride" list below.
+☐ Make sure your pedals are secure using a pedal wrench.
+Torque to 35 Nm.

+Check that the cable connectors on the bike are all plugged in securely and that nothing loosened in shipping.

+Check the brake functions per the directions in "Tyre and wheel care" on page 21, but note that brakes can rub a little the first few times you ride.
+This is okay and normal; any squeak or noise should go away with use.

+Check everything on the "Before every ride" list below.